Duquesne-class cruiser: Aircraft

-The aircraft handling arrangements would not be an add-on affair as it had been on the Duguay-Trouin' class.
+The aircraft handling arrangements would not be an add-on affair as it had been on the Duguay-Trouin class.
 Initially two obsolete float planes, FBA 17 and the CAMS 37A would be carried.
 The aircraft would not be catapult launched but lowered on to the surface of the water to take off.
-The catapult was finally installed in 1929 - 1930 and the obsolete aircraft replaced by the Gordou-Lesseurre float plane.
+The catapult was finally installed in 1929 – 1930 and the obsolete aircraft replaced by the Gordou-Lesseurre float plane.
 The catapult was installed between the fore funnel and the mainmast with one aircraft on the catapult and the other on the boat deck.
 Two aircraft would be carried until 1937 when the catapult was removed for modification.
 Once the modification was complete the catapult was reinstalled with a Loire 130 float plane.
 The aircraft and catapults would be removed for good between 1943 and 1945.

 Ships

+History

-HistoryDuquesne and Tourville during the interwar period she served in the Mediterranean Sea while taking periodic cruises to show the Flag.
+Duquesne and Tourville during the interwar period she served in the Mediterranean Sea while taking periodic cruises to show the Flag.
 During the war Duquesne was on blockade duty in the mid-Atlantic whereas Tourville was in the Mediterranean Sea.
 Both became part of Force X at Alexandria prior to Italy's entry into the war where they were interned for three years after the French Armistice with Germany.
 With the German occupation of Vichy France in November 1942 thereby nullifying the Armistice of 1940 the ships of Force X joined the Free French Forces on 17 May 1943.
 They sailed for Dakar via the Suez Canal in July.
 Again assigned to blockade duty in the Mid Atlantic at Dakar; but their anti-aircraft protection was still considered inadequate to provide gunfire support for the invasion of Normandy.
 Duquesne was part of the French Naval Task Force formed in December 1944 to bombard pockets of German resistance on the French Atlantic coast.
 Post war both aided in the restoration of French Colonial rule in French Indochina until placed in reserve in 1947.
 Duquesne remained in reserve until condemned for disposal in 1955 whereas Tourville remained in reserve until condemned for disposal in 1962.